-Located in Rwinkwavu, Rwanda, this four-bedroom single family house was constructed for $10,000 USD.
-The key to affordability was efficient design and construction with locally and readily available materials, such as Compressed Earth Blocks.
-Using soil directly from the site as a source of material for building construction eliminated the cost of transporting materials from a long distance.
-Engaging local labor in the construction process promoted community engagement and created jobs.
-Skills learned by local men will be carried on to create future economic opportunities and improve construction standards.
+The prototype was constructed for $10,000 USD by the design/build team of Sharon Davis Design & Rwanda Village Enterprises.
+The key to affordability was efficient design and construction using locally available materials and handmade methodologies, including Compressed Earth Blocks.
+Using soil directly from the site as a source of material for building construction eliminated the cost of material transportation.
+Engaging local labor, including 30% female workers, in the construction process promoted community engagement and created jobs.
+Skills learned by local craftspeople creates future economic opportunities and improves local construction standards.

 This prototype house features several key environmental design features that foster comfortable living conditions.
 Overhangs at the front and rear porches passively draw fresh air into the building and exhaust it through a clerestory window that runs across the length of the roof, a feature which also provides daylight, reducing the need for artificial lighting.
 A composting toilet provides a water-free, clean, safe, and economical way to manage waste and generate fertilizer for small-scale agriculture.